lirannesta/demo-replace-properties-before-context-up/README.md

 The property is defined in application.properties file.

 A bean that consumes the property is named "SomeBean" and it demonstrates the replacement by printing the value of the property (the replaced one) to the console.

+Important: The demonstration is in DemoForApplicationContextInitializerApplication run , not the SpringBootTest!